-If PSA levels begin to rise at any time after treatment, they may indicate a local or distant recurrence of the cancer, which calls for additional testing.
+If prostate specific antigen or PSA levels begin to rise at any time after treatment, this may indicate a recurrence of the cancer and additional tests may be arranged.

 How common is recurrence of prostate cancer?